KaiLinCV/linux_user_add/README.md

 ### 3. Script Actions
 When access is granted, the script will do the following:
-1. Adds the user
+1. Adds the user.
-2. Sets a random password
+2. Sets a random password.
-3. Displays the account credentials and hostname
+3. Displays the account credentials and hostname.

 ![ScriptActions](./screenshots/03_WhenScriptRuns.png)